MatthewFraser22/Twitter-Clone/README.md

 **Tools Used**

-NodeJS used for creating a JaveScript run time environment on my computer.
-Used to create a custom apis for the Twitter app.
+* NodeJS used for creating a JavaScript run time environment on my computer.
+Used to create a custom APIs for the Twitter app.
-MondoDB - Used to create database on my computer Studio3T - GUI for MongoDB
+* MondoDB - Used to create database
+* Studio3T - GUI for MongoDB